NBISweden/workshop-scRNAseq/login.md

 ---
 layout: default
-title:  'Single cell RNA sequencing data analysis'
+title:  'login - scRNAseq course'
 ---

 # scRNAseq course

-Held in Uppsala October 2-4, 2017.
+Held in Solna May 21-23, 2018.

 ##  How to login on interactive node during exercise